elsiete/CanvasDiagramEditor/README.md

 ## About

   CanvasDiagramEditor is a small program for making simple logic diagrams that are extremely simple and elegant.
-Be sure to view the `./Examples`.

 ## Example

-  Below you can find sample solution model `Solution0.txt` created in editor:
+  Sample solution model `Solution0.txt` created in editor:

     +;Solution|0;Tags0.txt;
     +;Project|1